Injury coverage improvement

 These changes will improve the Tort and No Fault programs to better meet the needs of customers by providing improved benefits for those most seriously injured, closing gaps in coverage for everyone involved in an auto collision, helping keep coverage affordable and addressing inconsistencies in coverage.

-The changes require legislative approval before they can take effect, and timing for implementation has yet to be determined.
 You can review a full report of the recommendations (pdf, 382 kb).

 This applies to every Saskatchewan resident, even if you don't drive or own a vehicle.